 Nuclear power will be a necessary component of the carbon-neutral energy portfolio for the coming decades.
 The federal government should use its capacities and authorities to maximize the safety and minimize the adverse environmental effects and public costs of nuclear power production and the nuclear fuel cycle.
 The federal government should support and encourage the development and deployment of technical innovations and advanced technology that enhances safety and efficiency of nuclear power production and reduces the potential for misuse or diversion of nuclear materials.
-The federal government should ensure that its licensing and regulatory procedures for new and existing nuclear power plants are appropriate for the potential hazards associated with their specific technologies conditions, including and external implications of climate change.
+The federal government should ensure that its licensing and regulatory procedures for new and existing nuclear power plants and nuclear materials production and management facilities are appropriate for the potential hazards associated with their specific technologies and external conditions, including implications of climate change.